Freedom of panorama: France

 CEVM (Compagnie Eiffage du Viaduc de Millau), the exclusive beneficiary of all property rights of Millau Viaduct on behalf of its architect Norman Foster, in their website explicitly requires that professional and/or commercial uses of images of the bridge are subject to "prior express permission of the CEVM".
 Additionally, CEVM has the sole right to distribute images of the viaduct in souvenir items such as postcards.
 However, private and/or non-commercial uses of images are tolerated by CEVM.
 Also exempted from obligatory permission and remuneration payment are "landscape images where the Viaduct appears in the background and is thus not the main focus of the image."

+Shooting of a film in France involving uses of buildings still protected by architectural copyrights requires additional authorization from the architect or their representative or assignee, alongside a film permit.
+The length of time the building's appearance is used, the genre of the film or audio-visual work, the type of use, and the manner in which the building's appearance is used are all factors that are weighed in when calculating the amount to be paid in using the architectural work.
+Such permission is not required if the architecture "is not the main object" of the film.

+In 2023, a French appeals court awarded €40,000 to a graffiti artist whose depiction of an Asian Marianne (in response to the violent arrest of Théo Luhaka) was used in LFI campaign videos in 2017 and 2020.
+A lower court had rejected the artist's claim to €900,000 in damages two years earlier.
+The appeals court, according to Agathe Zajdela, set a new precedence regarding graphic works like street art: that such works are not works of architecture or sculptures and therefore not under the scope of the non-commercial panorama exception, and that such works are not permanently placed on public roads because those are subject to natural hazards like inclement weather.